E-commerce revolution drives European retail IPO rush

 "For the first time in a long time, public investors are getting real access to all this innovation, entrepreneurship and growth," he told the Retail Week Live conference.

-Foster advised one of the highest-profile recent listings, that of online domestic appliances retailer AO World (AO.L), which jumped about 40 percent on its debut last month as investors bet it could mimic the success of fashion e-commerce site ASOS (ASOS.L).
+Foster advised one of the highest-profile recent listings, that of online domestic appliances retailer AO World, which jumped about 40 percent on its debut last month as investors bet it could mimic the success of fashion e-commerce site ASOS.
 It is still up about 30 percent.

 ASOS shares have more than doubled in the last year, helped by the fact that there are few listed online retailers for investors looking for exposure to booming e-commerce, seen doubling in Europe between 2012 and 2018.